mostafahamedbesher/React-Quiz-app/README.md

 * Context API: Utilized the Context API for centralized state management, enhancing scalability and maintainability.

 ## Project Highlights:
-Interactive UI States: Effectively managed a multitude of UI states to provide users with a dynamic and visually appealing quiz experience.
+* Interactive UI States: Effectively managed a multitude of UI states to provide users with a dynamic and visually appealing quiz experience.
-Dynamic Rating System: Implemented a rating system that calculates and presents a comprehensive performance score based on user responses and time management.
+* Dynamic Rating System: Implemented a rating system that calculates and presents a comprehensive performance score based on user responses and time management.

 ## Key Technical Skills Demonstrated:
-React.js
+* React.js
--useReducer
+* useReducer
--useEffect
+* useEffect
--Data Fetching
+* Data Fetching
--Context API
+* Context API

 ## Impact:
 This project showcases my proficiency in handling complex UI states through the use of the useReducer hook and the Context API.
 The incorporation of time-limited challenges adds an extra layer of dynamism, providing users with an interactive and challenging quiz environment.